aimms/how-to/Articles/344/344-sparse-execution-for-write-to-table.rst

         }
     }

-.. rel_flt is declared as a compound set, which we have deprecated and also advocate not to use. can we do above filtering without using a compound set ? filtering (i_a, i_b)|p01_flt(i_a, i_b) does not work

-When the data is an almost full matrix, as illustrated in the table on the left, and specify a filter pattern, according to the table in the middle and use that pattern to filter the writing.  ``rel_flt`` is a compound set which contains the combinations of ``(i_a, i_b)`` which have a non-zero value in the pattern table.
+When the data is an almost full matrix, as illustrated in the table on the left, and specify a filter pattern, according to the table in the middle and use that pattern to filter the writing.  ``rel_flt`` is a relation which contains the combinations of ``(i_a, i_b)`` which have a non-zero value in the pattern table.

 .. todo::